The Optimal Paper Moebius Band: Proofs of the Results

 Let $\{I_n: M_{\lambda_n} \to \Omega_n\}$ be as in the Triangular Limit Theorem.
 We run the construction of Lemma G for each $n$ and analyze what happens as $n \to \infty$.
 We use the same notation as in the proof of Lemma G, except that we add subscripts to indicate the dependence on $n$.

-{\bf The Range:\/} Since $\max(\alpha(t_n),\beta(t_n)) \to 2\sqrt 3$ we have $t_n \to 1/\sqrt 3$.
+{\bf The Range:\/} Since $\max(\delta(t_n),\nu(t_n)) \to 2\sqrt 3$ we have $t_n \to 1/\sqrt 3$.
 Hence $\ell(T'_n) \to 2/\sqrt 3$.
 Since $\lambda_n \to \sqrt 3$ and $\ell(\bigtriangledown_n) \leq 2\lambda_n$, we have

 The base of $\bigtriangledown_n$ converges to $2/\sqrt 3$ and the height is always greater than $1$.
 Lemma \ref{A1} combines with Equation \ref{limsup} to show that $\bigtriangledown_n$ converges (up to isometries) to an isosceles triangle of base $2/\sqrt 3$ and height $1$.
+But such a triangle is actually equilateral.
 This is the shaded equilateral triangle $\bigtriangledown$ shown in Figure 3 (right).
 We normalize by isometries so that we get actual convergence.

 {\bf The Domain:\/} Since $\ell(\partial \Omega_n)-\ell(\bigtriangledown_n) \to 0$ and also $v_n'$ converges to the midpoint of $T'_n$, all the slack goes out of Equation \ref{key01}, and

 Since $\ell(H_{n,1})=\ell(H_{n,1}')$, etc. $\tau_n$ converges (up to isometries) to $\tau$, the trapezoid in Figure 3 (left).
 We normalize so that we get actual convergence.